 If you determine that a correction needs to be made, contact us and we can provide a corrected form.
 If you receive a correction to:

-The foreign tax reported in column 6 on Form1099-DIV is based on your share of the foreign taxes paid at the mutual fund level, which is also included in the total ordinary dividends in column 1a.
+The foreign tax reported on Form1099-DIV is based on your share of the foreign taxes paid at the mutual fund level, which is also included in the total ordinary dividends.
 The foreign taxes paid are based on the income the mutual fund received from its investments in foreign corporations and the taxes the fund paid to foreign governments.
 The annual report for the fund provides additional information regarding the calculation of the foreign tax.

 If you have met the holding period requirement, 100% of the foreign tax credit reported in column 6 on Form 1099-DIV is eligible to be claimed as a foreign tax credit this year.